asadparkar/Los_coders_hermanos_Hackdays-Sellular/README.md

 Organizers can efficiently plan, organize, and run successful hackathons with comprehensive management tools and support.

-## How much we were able to implement in 2 days

 ## How to start the website